 Magic Dick, harmonica player for the J. Geils Band, was born Richard Salwitz in New London, CT in 1945.

-Louis Marini Jr., saxophonist, arranger, composer, and member of The Blues Brothers and Saturday Night Live house band, was born in Charleston, SC in 1945.
+Louis “Blue Lou” Marini Jr., saxophonist, arranger, composer, and member of Blood, Sweat & Tears, The Blues Brothers, and the Saturday Night Live house band who has also worked with Frank Zappa, Steely Dan, James Taylor, Dionne Warwick, and others, was born in Charleston, SC in 1945.

 Pete Overend Watts, bass player and founding member of Mott the Hoople, was born in Yardley, Birmingham, England in 1947.